Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Methods

 \subsection{Mode generation and detection}

 Liquid crystals $q$-plates represent a convenient and versatile way to engineer several types of vector beams \cite{Cardano2012}.
-In our setup, vector and scalar modes, described in Fig. \ref{fig:SpatialProfiles}, are either generated or detected by letting signal photons pass through a combination of these devices and standard wave plates (see Fig.~\ref{fig:Concept}(c)).
+In our setup, vector and scalar modes, described in Fig. \ref{fig:SpatialProfiles}, are either generated or detected, at Alice and Bob's prepare (P) and measure (M) stations in Fig. \ref{fig:Concept} (a), by letting signal photons pass through a combination of these devices and standard wave plates (see Fig.~\ref{fig:Concept} (c)).
 A $q$-plate consists of a thin layer of liquid crystals (sandwiched between glass plates) whose optic axes are arranged so that they form a singular pattern with topological charge $q$ \cite{Marrucci2006}.
 By adjusting the voltage applied to the plate it is possible to tune its retardation to the optimal value $\delta=\pi$ \cite{piccirillo2010photon}.
 In such a configuration indeed the plate behaves like a standard half-wave plate (with an inhomogeneous orientation of its fast axis) and can be used to change the OAM of circularly polarized light by $\pm 2q$, depending on the associated handedness being left or right, respectively.
 In the Jones matrix formalism, the $q$-plate is represented by the operator